Soa de Muse: Public image and artistry

 Soa's drag is heavily inspired by their Afro-Martinican culture.
 During their time on Drag Race France, Soa shared a desire to highlight "the West Indian community which is a little invisible" as well as contribute "a battle cry to say that we are here now."
 They have also stated a desire to some day return to perform in their native Martinique.

 Personal life

-Soa de Muse identifies as non-binary, having stated in a 2021 interview that they identify with "neither man nor woman, just universelle.
+Soa de Muse is non-binary, having stated in a 2021 interview that they identify with "neither man nor woman, just universelle.
 I just am who I am."

 Soa is a drag sister of Honey Mahogany, a San Francisco-based drag performer, activist and competitor in RuPaul's Drag Race season 5, through their shared drag mother Alotta Boutté — a connection that both queens discovered via Instagram comments.